 Can you make Pico de Gallo the night before?

-You can make Pico de Gallo the night before…the flavors will meld together and be absolutely delicious!
+You can make it the night before!
+The flavors will meld together and be absolutely delicious!
 As all the ingredients are fresh they will start to wilt within a day or two, so don’t keep too long (not that you’ll be able to resist it!)

 Can I make Pico de Gallo in a blender or food processor?

-You can make Pico de Gallo in a blender or food processor.
+You can make this in a blender or food processor.
 Just add all the ingredients and pulse until chopped.
 If you over blend it will be more of a salsa consistency, but will still taste delicious.

-How long will Pico de Gallo keep in the refrigerator?
+How long will it keep in the refrigerator?

 Can I freeze Pico de Gallo?

-You can freeze Pico de Gallo, but once thawed the texture will be quite different because the water in the tomatoes will expand when frozen.
+You can freeze Pico, but once thawed the texture will be quite different because the water in the tomatoes will expand when frozen.
 Once thawed it will be a more mushy consistency.